microsoft/PowerToys/README.md

 - Changed (default) hotkey for mute camera & microphone from <kbd>Win</kbd>+<kbd>N</kbd> to <kbd>Win</kbd>+<kbd>Shift</kbd>+<kbd>Q</kbd> to not conflict with a Windows 11 keyboard shortcut

 #### Settings
-- Multiple accessibility, layout, image, string and icons fixes.
+- Multiple accessibilities, layout, image, string, and icon fixes.
 Thanks @niels9001

 #### Runner
 - Improved mutex support to prevent multiple PT Run instances from running

 #### Installer
-- **NOTE:**  The new installer currently has a visual quirk when upgrade if you have a custom install path.
+- **NOTE:**  The new installer currently has a visual quirk when upgrading if you have a custom install path.
 It will show the default install path but it will actually overwrite the current location.
 We are investigating how to fix this.
-- Large progress toward user based installing vs machine wide.
-Upgrade scenario still needs additional work.
+- Large progress toward user-based installing vs machine-wide.
+The Upgrade scenario still needs additional work.
 - Removed custom bootstrapper and now are using a WiX bundle.
 - Removed unused image assets that were still being shipped.
 Thanks @niels9001